bechatman/chatlog-11ty/posts/album_pick_quiet_company_on_corners_shapes.md

 author: Brian Chatman
 ---
 {% album 'Quiet Company' 'Red Right Hand' %}
-'Red Right Hand,' the albums's lead-off single may be the most recognizable to long-time fans on an EP that pushes the boundaries of Quiet Company's sound.
+'Red Right Hand,' the album's lead-off single may be the most recognizable to long-time fans on an EP that pushes the boundaries of Quiet Company's sound.
 {% endalbum %}

 Quiet Company has the distinction of being the band that has changed the most of any band I've listened to while keeping a fairly consistent sound.
 From the Christian Rock hangover of *Shine Honesty* to their breakup with god on *We Are All Where We Belong,* The band had a distinct perspective of writing love songs that tackled big topics — specifically losing your faith in a religious family and getting married and raising a child in the midst of that.